snort3/libdaq/modules/trace/README.trace.md

 By default, the output file will be named 'inline-out.txt' in the current directory.
 The default filename can be overridden with the 'file' variable.
 A useful technique for debugging is to set the 'file' variable to /dev/stdout.

+When running with multiple instances, the output filename will be mangled to start with the instance ID followed by an underscore.
+For example, the default output filename would be '2_inline-out.txt' for the second instance.
+The output filename must be bare (no directory structure, relative nor absolute) in such a configuration.